 That August, Moore-Towers sustained a Stage 3 concussion in training.
 She tried to return too quickly, which only prolonged her recovery time.
 It took eight months before she could go one day without symptoms, taking them out of competition until the 2017 Canadian Championships where they won the bronze medal.

 In November 2017, they won their second Grand Prix medal, a bronze at the Cup of China.
+Another bronze at the 2018 Canadian Championships earned them a spot on the Olympic team.
 A month after finishing 11th at PyeongChang 2018, Moore-Towers and Marinaro were Canada’s top-ranked pair at the 2018 World Championships where they finished sixth.

 Moore-Towers had previously finished as high as fourth at the world championships with Moscovitch in 2013 and 2014.